Belmaco Cave, the Royal Palace in Mazo

 Tinamarcín swore vengance, but Juguiro and Garehagua got to Jacomar first.
 They killed him and left his body for the vultures, and Tinamarcín was left with nothing more than memories of his love.

 The cave is on the lower road from Mazo towards Fuencaliente, at km 7, near Lomo Oscuro.
-It opens Monday – Saturday 10:00 am – 18:00 pm and Sundays 10:00 am – 14:00 pm, Tel. / Fax: 922.44.00.90 (but I’m not sure how well they speak English).
+As of 2024, it opens Monday – Saturday 10:00 am – 15:00 pm, shut on Sundays, Tel. / Fax: 922.44.00.90 (but I’m not sure how well they speak English).
+Tickets are 2€

 They have a website in Spanish here with a map.